 Strategies for Dealing with Paranoia

 Take your medication every day as prescribed.
-Talk to your doctor about what you can do if you experience a side effect.
-Upwards of 75 to 85 percent of individuals diagnosed with schizophrenia require long-term medication.
-Reality test if you are out in public with a friend or family member.
-Ask them what they think is going on.
-Alternatively, when you’re out in public on your own and interacting with another person or within the area of another person, ask yourself if there can be an alternative reason why something happened or a person acted a particular way.
-This involves dialectic thinking – accepting what’s going on at the same you change your perception of the event.
+Talk to your doctor about what you can do if you experience side effects.
+Upwards of 75 to 85% of individuals diagnosed with schizophrenia require long-term medication.
+Reality test if you are out in public with a friend or family member; ask them what they think is going on.
+Alternatively when you’re out in public on your own and interacting with another person or within the reach of another person ask yourself if there can be an alternative reason why something happened or a person acted a particular way.
+This involves dialectic thinking – accepting what’s going on and at the same time you change your perception of the event.

 Develop a strong sense of self.
 You can simply choose to live with how you feel about it instead of beating yourself up for feeling that way.

 See the good in what’s happening.
-If you’re aware your thoughts are paranoid and might be unfounded, you have insight into what’s going on.
-Upwards of 50 percent of individuals diagnosed with schizophrenia have anosognosia, a symptom that is a lack of awareness that you have an illness.
+If you’re aware your thoughts are paranoid and might be unfounded you have insight into what’s going on.
+Upwards of 50% of individuals diagnosed with schizophrenia have anosognosia, a symptom that is a lack of awareness that you have an illness.
 Thus they believe their paranoid thoughts are the truth.